StefanSchwartze/react-lesson/slides.md

 ### componentWillUpdate()

-* Immediately called before rendering
+* Immediately called *before* rendering
 * Can call **setState**: **No**.
 ----

 ### componentDidUpdate()

+* Immediately called *after* rendering
+* Can be used for new network requests or interacting with DOM
 * Can call **setState**: **Yes**.
 ----